Superbosonisation via Riesz superdistributions: Abstract

 \section{Abstract}

-The superbosonisation identity of Littelmann--Sommers--Zirnbauer is a new tool to study universality of random matrix ensembles \via supersymmetry, which is applicable to non-Gaussian invariant distributions.
-We give a new conceptual interpretation of the formula, linking it to harmonic superanalysis, in particular, to a super-generalisation of the Riesz distributions.
+The superbosonisation identity of Littelmann--Sommers--Zirnbauer is a new tool for use in studying universality of random matrix ensembles \via supersymmetry, which is applicable to non-Gaussian invariant distributions.
+We give a new conceptual interpretation of this formula, linking it to harmonic superanalysis of Lie supergroups and symmetric superspaces, in particular, to a super-generalisation of the Riesz distributions.
 Using the super-Laplace transformation of generalised superfunctions, the theory of which we develop, we reduce the proof to the computation of the Gindikin gamma function of a Riemannian symmetric superspace, which we determine explicitly.

 \subjclass[2010]{Primary 22E30, 58C50; Secondary 17B81, 22E45, 46S60.}

 \keywords{Gindikin gamma function, Laplace transform, Lie supergroup, Riesz distribution, Riemannian symmetric superspace, superbosonisation, supersymmetry method.}